Maths

 - A mastery curriculum

 This offers one set of mathematical concepts and big ideas for all pupils.
 All children need access to these concepts and ideas and to the connections between them.
+Using manipulables and pictorial representations can be beneficial for helping children to master new concepts, and enable children who prefer a visual approach to learning to keep up with the class.

 - Teaching for mastery